ttaffi/TradeSync/README.md

 1. Launch **TradeSync** from your Applications.
 2. The first time you run it, you'll be guided through the [Configuration](#-configuration) setup.
 3. Once configured, simply click **Sync Now**.
-    -   If 2FA is required, the app will prompt you for the code sent to your phone.
+    -   When 2FA is required, the app will prompt you for the code sent to your phone.
     -   Sit back and wait for the "Sync Complete" notification!

 ---